CCThompson82/MLE_capstone/Capstone_report.md

 unlikely that a single gene could distinguish metastasis state and local malignancy.
-The ultimate goal of this project is to determine whether the RNA-seq profile taken from a cancerous prostate biopsy during initial presentation and diagnosis, is  sufficient for prognosis of prostate cancer metastasis.
+The ultimate goal of this project is to determine whether the RNA-seq profile taken from a cancerous prostate biopsy during initial presentation and diagnosis, is  sufficient for prognosis of PC metastasis.

 ## Problem Statement

 The primary questions that this project aims to answer are :

-* Can the risk of prostate cancer metastasis state be predicted from a gene activation (RNA-seq) profile?
+* Can the risk of PC metastasis state be predicted from a gene activation (RNA-seq) profile?

 * If so, what genes (individually or in concert) are important for this assessment?